Ocean Pollution – 6 Things That Make It Worse

 6. Noise Pollution

 Besides these reasons, the aquatic life in the sea is also disturbed by several other factors.
-Recent studies have proved that the increasing noise pollution in the sea also creating threats to marine life.
+Recent studies have proved that the increasing noise pollution in the sea also threatens marine life.
+It can create stress for marine mammals like dolphins, whales etc and disrupts their breeding and feeding patterns.
+Noise from ships also hampers the communication between dolphins.

-In addition to the increased traffic, the loud sounds from sonar devices and oil rigs also making the situation worse.
+In addition to the increased traffic, the loud sounds from sonar devices and oil rigs make the situation worse.

 Effects of Ocean Pollution

-The wastes that are dumped into the oceans tend to have toxic substances, which soak in all the oceanic oxygen.
-This leads to a marked depletion of oxygen available to mammals and other fishes causing them to die in their natural habitat.
+The wastes dumped into the oceans tend to have toxic substances, which soak in all the oceanic oxygen.
+This leads to a marked depletion of oxygen available to mammals and other fish causing them to die in their natural habitat.

 Every year, according to reports, more than one million seabirds are being killed by ocean pollution.
 In addition, thousands of dolphins and porpoises are dying every year due to increased human intervention.

-In order to prevent further degradation of the oceanic environment and the eco-system, several laws and regulations have been enacted.
+To prevent further degradation of the oceanic environment, several laws and regulations have been enacted.

-The London Convention of 1975 is one of the prominent ones, while other laws include the Clear Water Act (CWA) and the Ocean Dumping Act (ODA) which have been established by the United States to tackle the problem of pollution of the ocean.
+The London Convention of 1975 is one of the prominent ones, while other laws include the Clear Water Act (CWA) and the Ocean Dumping Act (ODA) which have been established by the United States to tackle the problem of ocean pollution.

-Started in 2014, the team now conducting research on the total quantity of plastic debris in the oceans, feasible recycling methods.
+Started in 2014, the team is researching the total quantity of plastic debris in the oceans, and feasible recycling methods.

 You might also like to read: